 It’s a huge subject, so we thought we’d narrow down the search a little and point you towards some of our favourites.
 To give you an idea of what you can achieve, we’ll also show you a few of our wedding photos (taken by our friends)/some recent photoshoots (taken by us).

-(As a side note, if you want to chat to us about shooting a romantic couple shoot/proposal or you want the contact details of the photographers that shot our photos, feel free drop us an email at [email protected])
+(As a side note, if you want to chat with me about shooting a romantic couple shoot/proposal or you want the contact details of the photographers that shot our photos, feel free drop me an email at [email protected] or call/text me on 403 401 2066)

 This was one of the most magical settings for our original wedding photos.
 We took them in June for a styled shoot, and it just so happened that there was a lot of forest fire smoke in the air at the time.
 It made for some absolutely epic photos that went perfectly with the Boho theme we were going for.
 Take some shots from the top of the rockpile and possibly even rent a canoe (usually costs upwards of $100).